 The result wasn’t only a website that fully complies with the ADA, but they went a step further to add additional features that could help.

 Therefore, the Wesley Mission website is built using simple elements that are responsive, navigation that’s easy to use, mega menu, interactive content, and is even keyboard accessible.

 A lot of changes were made directly in the code to which is a perfect example of how any company or organization can go a step further to accommodate disadvantaged people.

 Most importantly, this “facelift” didn’t affect the way everyone else uses the website and that’s what really matters.
-Needless to say, this is one of the best ADA-compliant websites in 2021.
+Needless to say, this is one of the best ADA-compliant websites.

 As you could see, some organizations decided to design their websites in a way to comply with the ADA requirements, but also provide additional help to everyone in need.

 However, if you’re only starting to make your website compliant with the ADA, you don’t have to get into the code and construct your website any differently.